 The company is currently operating seven drilling rigs in the Delaware basin and anticipates adding an eighth rig in first-quarter 2024.

-For fourth-quarter 2023, Matador expects to produce an average of 145,000 boe/d, a 2% increase from previous guidance.
-Oil production for the fourth quarter is expected to average 86,750 b/d at the midpoint, a 1% increase from its previous expectation.
+For fourth-quarter 2023, Matador expects to produce an average of 145,000 boe/d, which is a 2% increase from previous guidance of 143,000 boe/d.
+Oil production for the fourth quarter is expected to average 86,750 b/d at the midpoint, which is a 1% increase from its previous expectation of 86,000 b/d.
 The company anticipates having 47 net wells in some stage of drilling or completion on Dec.
 31, 2023.